alodha100/aws-developer-associate-notes/README.md

 Mixed Workloads
 - Avoid sequential names for S3 objects
 - Add a random prefix to the key name to prevent multiple objects being stored on the same partition

+# Serverless Computing
+## Lambda
+- Scales out (not up) automatically
+- Functions are independed, 1 event = 1 function
+- Serverless (like DynamoDB, S3)
+- Functions can trigger other functions
+- AWS X-ray allows debugging of functions
+- Global, can be used to back up S3 buckets to other S3 buckets

+## API Gateway
+- Has caching capabilities to increase performance
+- Low cost and scales automatically
+- Can throttle to prevent attacks
+- Results can be logged to CloudWatch
+- Enable CORS for multiple domains, enforced by the client
+- Use stage variables for separate environments

+## Version Control
+- Can have multiple versions of lambda functions
+- Latest version = $latest
+- Qualified versions will use $latest, unqualified will not
+- Version are immutable (cannot be changed)
+- Can split traffic using alias to different versions
+- Cannot be split with $latest, instead create an alias

+## Step Functions
+- Visualises your serverless application
+- Automatically triggers and tracks each step
+- Logs the state of each step so can track what went wrong and where

+## X-Ray
+- Interceptors to add to your code to trace incoming HTTP requests
+- Client handlers to instrument AWS SDK clients that your application uses to call other AWS services
+- An HTTP client to use to instrument calls to other internal and external HTTP web services

+Services integrates with:
+- Elastic Load Balancing
+- AWS Lambda
+- Amazon API Gateway
+- Amazon Elastic Compute Cloud
+- AWS Elastic Beanstalk

+Languages integrates with:
+- Java
+- Go
+- Node.js
+- Python
+- Ruby
+- .Net